Eppin

-Eppin is a protein that in humans is encoded by the SPINLW1 gene.
+Eppin (or epididymal peptidase inhibitor) is a protein that in humans is encoded by the EPPIN gene (previously SPINLW1).

 This gene encodes an epididymal protease inhibitor, which contains both kunitz-type and WAP-type four-disulfide core (WFDC) protease inhibitor consensus sequences.
 Most WFDC genes are localized to chromosome 20q12-q13 in two clusters: centromeric and telomeric.
 This gene is a member of the WFDC gene family and belongs to the telomeric cluster.
 Alternatively spliced transcript variants encoding distinct isoforms have been found for this gene.